bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

 biotoolsSchema elements
 =======================

-A summary of elements in biotoolsSchema is below, focussing on what is currently supported in https://bio.tools.
-For further information, please see the `comprehensive documentation <https://github.com/bio-tools/biotoolsschema/stable>`_ on GitHub.
+A summary of elements in biotoolsSchema is below, focussing on what is currently supported in `bio.tools <https://bio.tools>`_.
+For further information, please see the `comprehensive documentation <https://github.com/bio-tools/biotoolsSchema/tree/master/stable/docs>`_ on GitHub.

 Element groups